OpenZeppelin/cairo-contracts/docs/Account.md

 ## Extending the Account contract

 Account contracts can be extended by following the [extensibility pattern](../docs/Extensibility.md#the-pattern).
-The basic idea behind integrating the pattern is to import the requisite methods from the Account library and incorporate the extended logic thereafter.

 Currently, there's a library/preset Account scheme, and an EthAccount preset, both contain a validation and an execution step, where `_unsafe_execution` is used as a building block for each scheme, and exposing it is highly discourage, but we're looking for feedback and new presets to emerge.
 Some new validation schemes to look out for in the future: